Towards Weakly Supervised End-to-end Learning for Long-video Action Recognition: Experiments

-In Table~\ref{tab:results_on_charades}, the second column, \ie, \myGray{Full (Clean)}, shows the results of fully-supervised end-to-end training, where action interval annotations are used to obtain the clean labels for trimmed short-clips.
+In Table~\ref{tab:results_on_charades}, the second column, i.e., \myGray{Full (Clean)}, shows the results of fully supervised end-to-end training, where action interval annotations are used to obtain the clean labels for trimmed short-clips.
 However, such annotations are expensive to collect.
-The third column, \ie, \myRed{Weak (Noisy)}, of Table~\ref{tab:results_on_charades} presents the results of weakly supervised end-to-end training, where the video-level action categories are treated as the labels for trimmed-clips.
+The third column, i.e., \myRed{Weak (Noisy)}, of Table~\ref{tab:results_on_charades} presents the results of weakly supervised end-to-end training, where the video-level action categories are treated as the labels for trimmed-clips.
 Under this setting, some noisy action labels will be introduced into the trimmed clips, leading to a significant decline in recognition performance compared to full supervision.
-To solve this, our proposed AdaFocus framework adaptively focuses on actions and clips that contain cleaner supervision.
-The results in the last column, \ie, \myPink{Weak (Ours)}, of Table~\ref{tab:results_on_charades} show that our AdaFocus effectively compensates for the previous performance decline, demonstrating its superiority in avoiding the interference of noisy actions under weak supervision.
+To solve this, our proposed AdaptFocus framework adaptively focuses on actions and clips that contain cleaner supervision.
+The results in the last column, i.e., \myPink{Weak (Ours)}, of Table~\ref{tab:results_on_charades} show that our AdaptFocus enables weakly supervised models to achieve comparable results to the fully supervised models (i.e., oracle models), demonstrating its superiority in avoiding the interference of noisy actions under weak supervision.

-Notably, all models with our AdaFocus framework under the weakly supervised setting perform better than fully supervised training.
-This inferiority of full supervision may be caused by the following problems.
-First, action interval annotations can be inconsistent, as the temporal boundaries of some actions can be quite ambiguous for human annotators.
-Secondly, it is unreasonable to assign an action label to a trimmed clip that only contains several frames of such action.
-Existing fully-supervised training methods do not account for these issues.
-In contrast, without the need for action interval annotations, our AdaFocus framework adaptively focuses on actions and clips with salient information, effectively avoiding the aforementioned problems and achieving better performance.

 \textbf{- Breakfast Dataset}~\cite{kuehne2014language} consists of $48$ cooking actions across a total of $1712$ videos.
-Following the split used in~\cite{hussein2019timeception,zhou2021graph}, $1357$ videos are used for training and $355$ for testing.
-Experimental results, as presented in Table~\ref{tab:results_on_breakfast_and_multithumos}, also demonstrate that weakly supervised models employing our AdaFocus framework outperform their fully supervised counterparts.
+Following the split used in~\cite{hussein2019timeception}, $1357$ videos are used for training and $355$ for testing.
+Experimental results, as presented in Table~\ref{tab:results_on_breakfast_and_multithumos}, also demonstrate that weakly supervised models employing our AdaptFocus framework achieve results that are comparable to their fully supervised counterparts.
 This improvement is evident in both CNN-based and Transformer-based models.